pinkfloppydisk/edvinas-dev/content/blog/sandstone-1/index.md

 >}}

 ### Intro
 Few months ago I've decided to try out VR game development and get back to Unity.
 The whole development process was enticing and immersive given the medium.
 In the end, I spent around one month developing the game, including using mostly custom assets.
-The final result, including the source can be fetched from [GitHub](https://github.com/Edvinas01/sandstone).
+The final result, including the source can be fetched from [GitHub](https://github.com/Edvinas01/sandstone) and development videos can be seen on [YouTube](https://www.youtube.com/watch?v=_W-vntH3DtA&list=PL5No3sH5hcxuScdA7-g1GKy3GJAa7cJrb).

 While working on this project, I've encountered quite a few annoyances that I'd like to avoid in the future.
 In contrast, some experiences were fun and insightful which I would like to talk about as well.
 The purpose of this post (and upcoming ones) is to document these points and learn from them for future projects.